 Tagliatelle are a typical egg pasta style from central and northern Italy, whose name comes from the Italian word “tagliare”, meaning “to cut”, as they’re made by stretching long, think sheets out and cutting them into strips.
 Pasta fanatics the Cesarine are here to teach you how to make tagliatelle the old-fashioned way!

 Learn to cook the most famous types of fresh pasta from across Italy with the Cesarine by booking your place in an online, interactive group lesson.
 The Cesarine are guardians of an enormous gastronomic heritage, and as part of Terra Madre they’re opening their doors—both physically and virtually—to visitors in order to share and teach people all over the world.
 Come and learn how to make some of the most delicious local recipes passed down from generation to the next, promote responsible gastronomic tourism and traditional Italian food culture.

 Online classes cost €25 and can host up to 10 people under the professional supervision of a member of the Cesarine.
 For more info and bookings: http://bit.ly/BologneseTagliatelle.
-The cooking class is available on October 8 in Italian only, and from October 13 to April 2 you can book your own class in either English or Italian, any day of the week besides Sunday and the Christmas holidays, from 12pm to 7pm Rome time, at the same link.
+From October 13 to April 2 you can book your own class in either English or Italian, any day of the week besides Sunday and the Christmas holidays, from 12pm to 7pm Rome time, at the same link.